SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/best-practices/index.md

 Building integrations in the cloud requires a different mindset than onsite integrations.
 This guide presents concepts to consider when building online applications and provides suggestions for how to best work in this **stateless environment**.

 First and foremost, every application must have a solid testing foundation where every measurable metric is measured.
-This requirement is not limited to just your integration with SuperOffice but also frequently used 3rd-party applications. **How will your application affect the performance of a tenant or one of the other applications used by that tenant?** These are the type of questions you must ask yourself and have answers to when or if a tenant starts to complain about performance.
+This requirement is not limited to just your integration with SuperOffice but also frequently used 3rd-party applications. **How will your application affect the performance of a tenant or one of the other applications used by that tenant?** These are the type of questions you must ask yourself and have answers to when or if a tenant starts to run into performance-issues.

 There is a wide variety of things to consider, from authentication and basic connectivity issues to API usage, complex query analysis, and notifications.